 Gates’ prediction “Similarly, people trying to find work are going to be ready to find employment opportunities online by declaring their interest, needs, and specialized skills.”
 What we see now: Sites like LinkedIn allow users to upload résumés and find jobs that supported interests and wishes, and recruiters can search for supported specialized skills.

-No. 19: Automated promotional offers
+Automated promotional offers

 Gates’ prediction: “Software that knows when you’ve booked a visit and uses that information to suggest activities at the local destination.
 It suggests activities, discounts, offers, and cheaper prices for all the items that you simply want to require part in.”